-In part two of a five-part series on cloud computing basics, we highlight the advantages of moving to the cloud.
+In part one of a four-part series on cloud computing basics, we highlight the advantages of moving to the cloud.

 There are many reasons companies choose to move their infrastructure and applications to the cloud.